The Best Restaurants in Central Square Right Now

 524 Massachusetts Ave., Cambridge, 617-441-2116, themadmonkfish.com.

-Chef-owner Tracy Chang’s Japanese-Spanish cuisine charts a course for Tokyo by way of Toledo.
+Chef-owner Tracy Chang’s Japanese-Spanish cuisine charts a course from Tokyo to Barcelona.
 On the itinerary: black cod croquetas boosted by zippy chili aioli, salmon ceviche brightened with yuzu, and golden paella tantalizing with shiitake mushrooms and a host of other veggies.
 If there’s any single stop to make on the menu, though, it might be the cheesy wafflato—a savory waffle concocted with caramelized shallots and smoked mozzarella.
 Sound a little kooky?
 Sure, but it’s a honey-drizzled home run.

 310 Massachusetts Ave., Cambridge, 617-945-9290, gopagu.com.